afastaudir8/sunst0rm-guide-linux/tutorial/installation/PREREQUISITES.md

 ## iBoot64Patcher

-iBoot64Patcherhas to be downloaded similarly to how to download futurerestore
+iBoot64Patcher has to be downloaded similarly to futurerestore

 A precompiled build can be found [here](https://github.com/Cryptiiiic/iBoot64Patcher/actions)